jpdjere/machine-learning-specialization/Course 1 - Supervised Machine Learning - Regression and Classification/Week 1 - Part 1 - Introduction to Machine Learning.md

 In **unsupervised learning, the data comes only with inputs `x` but no output labels `y`**, and the algorithm has to find some structure or some patterns or something interesting in the data,

-Apart form the **clustering algorithm**, we will se two other types of unsupervised learning:
+Apart from the **clustering algorithm**, we will see two other types of unsupervised learning:

 - **anomaly detection**: used to detect unusual events.
-This is really important for fraud detection in the financial system, where unusales events or transactions could be signs of fraud.
+This is really important for fraud detection in the financial system, where unusual events or transactions could be signs of fraud.
 - **dimensionality reduction**: lets you take a big dataset and almost magically compress it to a much smaller dataset while losing as little information as possible.